digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Explicit template versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-While in many cases, the absence of new fields can be used to infer the
+If you need package version specific behavior that cannot just depend on
-version of a package, it is recommended that you tag your contracts in
+the presence or absence of new fields, then one workaround would be to
-their payload with an explicit version field, and rely on that to know a
+tag your contracts in their payload with an explicit version field.
-payload’s version.
-This will allow for less fragile behavior in the
+This allows for less fragile behavior in the event of
-event of “partial upgrades” (where a user may only upgrade part of the
+"partial upgrades" (where a user may only upgrade part of the payload of
-payload of a package, intentionally), and allow you to model rollbacks
+a package, intentionally), and allows you to model rollbacks as upgrades
-as upgrades in a principled manner.
+in a principled manner.

 Avoid contract metadata changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~